CarlosLeyvaAyala/Max-Sick-Gains/Help/010 overview.md

 Since here your `Training` can never go above `12.0`, I assumed a fixed value of `0.3` loss a day is rather fair.

 ### Inactivity
-If you don't train for a while, you will be considered to be inactive and will start to regress in `Fitness Levels`.
+If you don't train for a while, you will be considered to be inactive and will start to regress in _Fitness Stages_.
 You will lose `0.5` a day of your `Training` (that's on top of your normal `0.3` decay) and `80%` of what you would have added to `Gains` per day of being fully inactive.
 See ==math page== if you want more details.